gvwilson/tidynomicon/_en/non-standard-evaluation.md

   data %>% transmute(result = test) %>% pull(result) %>% all()
 }
 check_without_quoting_test(both_hands, left < right)
-#> Warning: The `printer` argument is soft-deprecated as of rlang 0.3.0.
-#> This warning is displayed once per session.
 #> Error in mutate_impl(.data, dots): object 'left' not found
 ```